Ranagol/vue-ts-experiment/README.md

 This app sends request to: https://jsonplaceholder.typicode.com/.
 This api will return automatically users, contacts, companies.
 Nice for playing around.

+This app is used for practising TypeScript.
+The goal is to create a basic CRUD system, that displays users from   baseURL: 'https://jsonplaceholder.typicode.com/',

 This template should help get you started developing with Vue 3 in Vite.